 These real-world forensic psychology internships give Florida Tech students a chance to make a difference in their local community while continuing to progress in their degrees.

-Florida Tech’s forensic psychology degree program also provides students with an opportunity to work side-by-side with faculty research teams as they seek to understand and solve complex issues within the field of forensic psychology.
+Florida Tech’s forensic psychology degree program also gives students an opportunity to work alongside faculty research teams as they seek to understand and solve complex issues in the field of forensic psychology.
 These programs serve as valuable hands-on research experiences in preparation for both graduate school and future careers.

-Forensic psychologists work to understand criminal human behavior by observing, interpreting and recording how people relate to one another or their environment.
-They possess important skills in data analysis, writing and research in order to examine a problem, identify the issues to be addressed, unravel evidence and draw conclusions.
+Forensic psychologists work to understand criminal human behavior by observing, interpreting, and recording how people relate to one another or their environment.
+They possess important skills in data analysis, writing, and research in to examine a problem, identify the issues to be addressed, unravel evidence, and draw conclusions.
 Forensic psychology careers focus on “why.”

-The Occupational Outlook Handbook, published by the United States Department of Labor, Bureau of Labor Statistics (BLS), provides detailed information about specific jobs including median annual pay, working conditions and job outlook, among other things.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides detailed information about specific jobs including median annual pay, working conditions and job outlook, among other things.

-According to the bureau, overall employment of psychologists is expected to grow 22 percent through 2020, with employment growth varying among specialties.
-Specialties such as forensic psychology careers will be affected by government budgets, crime rates and other outside factors, but those individuals with a doctoral degree will have the best advantage for job opportunities.
+According to the Bureau, overall employment of psychologists is expected to grow 22% through 2020, with employment growth varying among specialties such as forensic psychology; careers will be affected by government budgets, crime rates, and other outside factors, but those individuals with a doctoral degree will have the best advantage for job opportunities.